-Other assets consist principally of prepaid expenses.
+Other assets consist principally of accrued investment income and prepaid expenses.

 Accounts Payable and Other Liabilities

 Accounts payable and other liabilities represent amounts due to professionals, other service providers and vendors for services rendered through the end of the period.